Jesus Christ and God the Father are one in spirit and purpose, purposing to draw us toward that same kind of unity that currently exists between them.

 Richard Ritenbaugh stresses that a major part of our spiritual responsibility is to become a parent as God is.
 The world's society, steeped in evolutionary humanism and feminist polemic, has greatly denigrated the role of the father.
 Unfortunately, these a. . .

 John identifies Christ as co-eternal with the Father, equal in character, but subordinate in authority.
 Christ's sonship was unique; He was the 'only Begotten Son.'

 The true understanding of Elohim dismantles the entire trinity argument.
 God is reproducing Himself; we are being prepared to become a part of Elohim.

 The Father and the Son are two separate personalities, with the Father having pre-eminence.
 The Bible contains no evidence of a third person in the God family.

-Most of Christianity, both presently and historically, believes firmly in the Trinity as the structure of the Godhead, but a slim minority holds to a much older belief, one that hearkens back to the earliest Christians.
-David Maas analyzes some of the proofs offered in support of this doctrine and finds them lacking.
+Most of Christianity believes in the Trinity, but a slim minority holds to a much older belief, one that hearkens back to the earliest Christians.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.